 Step 5: To view the password, click Show link and then enter your account password when you’re asked to do so.

-How to import bookmarks into Edge browser guide might also interest you.
+How to recover or back up passwords saved in the Edge browser guide might also interest you.